O957/O957/decisions/uv.md

     -   id: uv-lock
 ```

-* Don't delete the `requirements.txt` file, since other Python users might still want to use this; if you agree, add the following to the `.pre-commit-config.yaml` file:
+* Don't delete the `requirements.txt` file, since other Python users might still want to use this; if you agree with the previous statement, add the following to the `.pre-commit-config.yaml` file:

 ```yaml